macacajs/NoSmoke/README.md

 ```

 ### c.
 Hookable

-There are several hook api provided to provide further space to realize your own customization.
+There are several hook API provided to provide further space to realize your own customization.
-You can intercept the 'performAction' function which is called everytime a UI action is executing,
-you can return your own promise object to replace the existing default performAction method.
+You can intercept the 'performAction' function which is called everytime a UI action is executing, you can return your own promise object to replace the existing default performAction method.

 ```
 /**